My definition of success is knowing Jesus is with me all the time. (end of definition).

 I spent all of 2012 learning, learning and learning some more.
 What did I learn?
 That I am already deeply valued by God, not according to what I do or don’t do, but simply because I am His daughter.
 Now I take time everyday to reflect on God’s great love for me and I encourage you to do the same.

 The more you feed on God’s love, the more unshakable you become.
 Why is that?
-Because the Bible, which is full of God’s promises including many about how much God loves you, shows you that your worth and value doesn’t vacillate back and forth based on you.
+Because the Bible is full of God’s promises including many about how much God loves you.
+And when it’s read and understood through the lens of the New Covenant, the Bible shows you that your worth and value doesn’t vacillate back and forth based on you.
 Instead, it’s all based on Jesus and what He has already accomplished for you through the finished work of the cross.
 Your part is to believe that Jesus Christ is your success in every area of your life.
 It’s a total dependance on Jesus.

 The results are simply amazing.
 I don’t think I would be exaggerating to say that I get twice as much done in peace as I accomplished before while living in frustration.
 What I was experiencing before was an identity crisis.
 My identity was in my goodness, my self-efforts and my ability to produce a favorable result.